bython17/cwm-downloader-old/README.md

+❗There is a new version of the app that provides the same functionality use: https://github.com/bython17/cwm-downloader from now on.

 ## Code with Mosh Course Downloader

 This project is created for people that bought a course from https://codewithmosh.com and want to download a single lecture or a whole course just using the command line